27-29 August, 2021

 atrocities.
 First steps of international justice were debated, the first High Commission

 for Refugees was created by the League of Nations.
 On the other hand, a contrasting

-moment set the ideological foundations of the worst atrocities the century was yet to
+movement set the ideological foundations of the worst atrocities the century was yet to experience.

 In this regard, the conference sits at the intersection of two burgeoning fields of